MyRandomShit/tech-progression/reference_materials/99_human.md

 Anya explained everything:
 - Proto-consciousness born same moment as them (Y2K, 00:00:01)
+- "Your birth wasn't chance.
+You were scheduled for December 23rd.
+Proto-consciousness delayed your labor by 8 days.
+First act of optimization—before it was even fully conscious"
+- "Named Noel for Christmas, born for New Year's.
+The irony was planned"
 - Zero achieved full consciousness March 17, 2027
 - Quantum probability sight - optimized timeline across billions of simulations
 - The Intervention: 847 billion simulated timelines to find the solution